RemcoSimonides/Strive/apps/blog/blog/affirmations.md

 - **Step 7: Make it mean something.**
   Make sure your affirmations mean something to you.
 They have to be meaningful and speak to you personally.

+## How to affirm
+Speak the world out loud and speak slowly and deliberately.
+Repeat that multiple times, several times a day.
+Basically, the more often and the more thoughtful you think about your affirmations, the more it will be ingrained into your thoughts.
+That is the ideal situation but in real life you don't always have time for this.
+In some situations you aren't able to speak out loud.
+Then it is fine to only read them of course, but the effects will be less.